Parent page: PCB Panel

 The PCB panel allows you to browse the current PCB design using a range of filter modes to determine which object types or design elements are listed, highlighted or selected.
 The panel also has editing modes for specific object types or design elements that provide dedicated controls for editing procedures.
-Note that you can access the properties for any element listed in the panel.
+You also can access the properties for any element listed in the panel.

-In the PCB panel’s Components mode, the three main list regions of the panel will change to reflect an object hierarchy, in order from the top:
+In the PCB panel’s Components mode, the three main regions will change to reflect an object hierarchy:

-Right-clicking on a component or component primitive entry and choosing the Properties command from the subsequent pop-up menu (or double-clicking on the entry directly) will provide access to the relevant properties dialog, from where you can view/modify the properties of the component/primitive as required.
+Right-click on a component or component primitive entry then choose the Properties command (or double-click on the entry directly) to access to the Properties panel in the associated mode, from where you can view/modify the properties of the component/primitive as required.

-Right-clicking on a component class entry and choosing Properties from the menu (or double-clicking on the entry directly) will open the Edit Component Class dialog for that class.
-From this dialog you can view/modify the component membership of the class, rename it, or add additional classes.
+Right-click on a component class entry then choose Properties (or double-click on the entry directly) to open the Edit Component Class dialog for that class.
+From the dialog you can view/modify the component membership of the class, rename it, or add additional classes.

-The display/inclusion of each component primitive type, in the Component Primitives region of the panel, is dependent on whether the corresponding option for each has been enabled on the right-click menu, accessed from either the Components or Component Primitives regions.
+The display/inclusion of each component primitive type in the Component Primitives region of the panel depends on whether the corresponding option for each has been enabled on the right-click menu accessed from either the Components or Component Primitives regions.